-Being born and raised in South Minneapolis, I have experienced and overcome the struggles of poverty and homelessness.
-As a descendent of the Redlake Nation, I have also overcome historical and generational trauma to stand up for our communities.
+Born and raised in South Minneapolis, I have experienced and overcome the struggles of poverty and homelessness.
+As a descendant of the Redlake Nation, I have also overcome historical and generational trauma to stand up for our communities.
 Overcoming these challenges have made me a tested leader and a resilient voice for change.
 Stories of struggles like mine are far too common in our district.
 I believe we need a representative in the legislature who truly understands what it is to face hardship and to come through on the other side.
 I am an advocate who understands first-hand the needs of our neighbors and who will fight tirelessly to meet the demands of our families.

 I am that representative and I will fight tirelessly to meet the demands of our communities.

 I currently serve as a consultant for the City of Minneapolis appointed by lead the mayor's Opioid Task Force.
 I previously worked as a Policy Aide for City Council Member Alondra Cano, where I was able to help secure a city-wide $15 an hour minimum wage and help to establish Green Zones for the most low-income, high-pollution areas of our city.
 I am also a volunteer with Natives Against Heroin and spend many nights ensuring we return trafficked youth to their rightful homes and support my Little Earth neighbors to combat opioid abuse.
 I have served as Vice Chair of the East Phillips Improvement Coalition and have been a part of local neighborhood actions for change that informs my policy making.